Vassilis Spanoulis

-Vassilis Spanoulis (Βασίλης Σπανούλης), also commonly known as Bill Spanoulis (Μπίλλ Σπανούλης), or Billy Spanoulis (Μπίλλυ Σπανούλης; born 7 August 1982) is a Greek former professional basketball player who is currently the head coach for AS Monaco of the French LNB Élite and the EuroLeague, as well as the head coach of the senior men's Greek national team.
+Vassilis Spanoulis (Βασίλης Σπανούλης), also commonly known as Bill Spanoulis (Μπιλ Σπανούλης), or Kill Bill (Μπίλλυ Σπανούλης; born 7 August 1982) is a Greek professional basketball coach and former player who is currently the head coach of the senior men's Greek national team and Greek basketball club Aris Thessaloniki.
+He was the head coach of AS Monaco from 2024 until March 2026, when the club and Spanoulis mutually agreed to part ways.

 In the sport of basketball, his signature move is a cut originating from under the rim where the player moves up the floor to receive a handoff from another player, which is commonly known as "Spanoulis Action", "The Spanoulis System", or simply "Spanoulis".
 During his pro playing career, at a height of 6 ft 4 in tall, and a weight of 212 lb, Spanoulis played as a point guard-shooting guard, and was nicknamed Kill Bill, V-Span, Greek Thunder, and MVP ("Most Vassilis Player").
 Spanoulis was named the Balkan Athlete of the Year in 2009, the Eurobasket Player of the Year in 2012 and 2013, the International Sports Prize's World Athlete of the Year in 2013, and the EuroLeague MVP the same year.
 He earned a record eight All-EuroLeague Team selections and was voted the EuroLeague's 2010–2020 Player of the Decade.
 Spanoulis retired as the EuroLeague's all-time career leader in assists and total points scored.
 In 2025, Spanoulis was voted The Greatest of All Time (GOAT) Athlete in the 100-year history of Olympiacos Piraeus CFP, which is the multi-sport club with the most championships won in sports history, with over 300 awards.

 During his professional club playing career, on the international level, Spanoulis was a FIBA World Club Championship champion, a European Triple Crown winner, a three-time EuroLeague champion and five-time EuroLeague finalist, and a FIBA Europe League finalist.
 While on the national domestic level, Spanoulis was a seven-time Greek Basket League champion, thirteen-time Greek Basket League finalist, and a four-time Greek Cup winner and nine-time Greek Cup finalist.
 He spent most of his playing career in the Greek Basket League, winning four Greek League titles as a member of Panathinaikos Athens, and three Greek League titles as a member of Olympiacos Piraeus.
 With those same two Greek clubs, he also won three EuroLeague titles, one with the former club (2009), and two consecutively (2012 and 2013) with the latter.
 In total, in four seasons with Panathinaikos, Spanoulis won eight club championship titles, and in eleven seasons with Olympiacos, he won seven club championship titles.